Seminar: Economic Expectations and Forecasting Methods

 In this seminar, students will discuss different empirical topics that either deal with specific forecasting methods (ranging from classical time-series models to machine learning approaches) or with a certain feature of observed (survey-based) economic expectations.
 Students will gain experience in writing academic texts, conducting a literature research and in presenting and discussing empirical economic research.
 They will be able to explain the basics of advanced forecasting methods, to analyze advantages and disadvantages of forecasting methods, and to interpret survey data about forecasts/expectations.

-The course is taught in the summer term.
+I teach this course in the summer term.
 The course language is English.

 You earn 5 ECTS by passing the seminar for which you have to hand in a seminar paper (50% of the grade), present your work in the seminar (30%), and participate in the discussions during the seminar workshop (20%).